pallets/click/docs/complex.rst

 Context objects build a linked list until they hit top one.
 Each context is linked to the parent context.
-This allows a command to work below another command and store it's own information there without having to be afraid of messing up the state of the parent command.
+This allows a command to work below another command and store its own information there without having to be afraid of messing up the state of the parent command.

 Because the parent data is however available it's possible to navigate to